nil9/av-lakehouse/README.md

 Dataset traceability

-It demonstrates practical data engineering skills, not toy scripts.
+It demonstrates practical data engineering skills — not toy scripts.

 Notes
 GPU is not required

 TensorFlow GPU warnings can be safely ignored